AnLoMinus/X-Pythons/README.md

 X-Pythons is a comprehensive Python development environment that provides a wide range of tools and features for efficient Python programming and project management.

-## Current Version: 0.8.6 🏷️
+## Current Version: 0.9.0 🏷️

 ### Key Features ✨

-- Library Management 📚
+- **Advanced Library Management 📚**

+  - View system-wide and virtual environment-specific libraries
+  - Easy switching between library views
+  - Update and remove libraries with ease

-- File Explorer with Script Execution 🗂️
+- **File Explorer with Script Execution 🗂️**

+  - Browse files and execute Python scripts directly

-- Enhanced Package Installer with Categorized Libraries 📥
+- **Enhanced Package Installer with Categorized Libraries 📥**

+  - Search and install packages from PyPI
+  - Categorized library tabs for easy navigation
+  - New categories: Networking, Database, Testing, Security, System, Audio, and more

-- Code Editor with Multi-Language Support 📝
+- **Code Editor with Multi-Language Support 📝**

+  - Syntax highlighting for multiple programming languages
+  - Auto-completion and code refactoring tools

-- Project Management 🏗️
+- **Project Management 🏗️**

+  - Create and manage projects with ease
+  - Integration with popular IDEs like VS Code and PyCharm

+- **Git Integration 🔀**

-- Git Integration 🔀
+  - Initialize, commit, and push changes to Git repositories

-- Debugger 🐞
+- **Debugger 🐞**

+  - Step through code and inspect variables

-- Unit Testing Framework 🧪
+- **Unit Testing Framework 🧪**

+  - Run and manage unit tests for your projects

-- Advanced Virtual Environment Management 🐍
+- **Advanced Virtual Environment Management 🐍**

+  - Create, activate, and manage virtual environments
+  - Install packages to the active virtual environment

-- Integrated Terminal 💻
+- **Integrated Terminal 💻**

+  - Execute shell commands within the application

-- Collaboration Tools 👥
+- **Collaboration Tools 👥**

+  - Real-time code sharing and collaboration features

-- AI-powered Code Suggestions and Refactoring 🤖
+- **AI-powered Code Suggestions and Refactoring 🤖**

-- IDE Integration (VS Code, PyCharm) 🔗
+  - Get AI-driven suggestions for code improvements

-- Customizable UI Themes 🎨
+- **Customizable UI Themes 🎨**
+  - Choose from multiple themes to suit your preference

 ### Technologies 🛠️